grafana/pyroscope/examples/language-sdk-instrumentation/ruby/rideshare/README.md

 # docker-compose down
 ```

 What this example will do is run all the code mentioned above and also send some mock-load to the 3 servers as well as their respective 3 endpoints.
-If you select our application: `ride-sharing-app.cpu` from the dropdown, you should see a flamegraph that looks like this.
-After we give 20-30 seconds for the flamegraph to update and then click the refresh button we see our 3 functions at the bottom of the flamegraph taking CPU resources _proportional to the size_ of their respective `search_radius` parameters.
+If you select our application: `ride-sharing-app.cpu` from the dropdown, you should see a flame graph that looks like this.
+After we give 20-30 seconds for the flame graph to update and then click the refresh button we see our 3 functions at the bottom of the flame graph taking CPU resources _proportional to the size_ of their respective `search_radius` parameters.

 ## Where's the performance bottleneck?
 ![ruby_first_slide_01-01](https://user-images.githubusercontent.com/23323466/139566972-2f04b826-d05c-4307-9b60-4376840001ab.jpg)